LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 ```

 * To find out if the document is completed, check the property `status` corresponds to `Concluded`.
-* To find out if a participant has signed/approved the document, check if the property `status` corresponds to `Completed` under the corresponding actions list (`flowActions`).
+* To find out if a participant has signed/approved the document, check if the property `status` corresponds to `Completed` for the corresponding action in the flow actions list (`flowActions`).

 ***